“Why is project management important?”

 Project management is important because it brings leadership and direction to projects.

-• Without project management, a team can be like a ship without a rudder, moving but without
+- Without project management, a team can be like a ship without a rudder, moving but without

 direction, control or purpose.
-Leadership allows and enables a team to do their best work.
+Leadership allows and enables a team to do their best work. - Project management provides leadership and vision.
+It provides motivation by removing

-• Project managers serve the team but also ensure clear lines of accountability.
+roadblocks, and coaching and inspiring the team to do their best work. - Project managers serve the team but also ensure clear lines of accountability.
 With a project

-manager in place, there’s no confusion about who’s in charge of a project.
+manager in place, there’s no confusion about who’s in charge of a project. - Project managers enforce process.
+They keep everyone on the team in line because,

 ultimately, they carry responsibility for whether the project fails or succeeds.